HumanCompatibleAI/interpreting-rewards/README.md

 ```
 git clone -b dev-abridged --recurse-submodules https://github.com/HumanCompatibleAI/interpreting-rewards.git
 ```
-Which will also clone `rl-baselines3-zoo` as a submodule.
+Which will also clone a special version of `rl-baselines3-zoo` as a submodule.

 To install dependencies, run
 ```